sordidlist/buffcat/README.md

 Keep the Task Manager available.
 Anytime we close and re-open brainpan during debugging, we'll need to look up this PID since it will change.

+#### 4.5) File protections
+If you're interested in checking a binary for file protections but don't want to leave the command line, try the `checksec <binary>` command in Linux, or [winchecksec](https://github.com/trailofbits/winchecksec) for Windows.

 ### The good part

 #### 5) Debugging